 For new buildings this is not an additional requirement as the DtS provisions already require assessment against AS3959 and the Building Regulations require a minimum Bushfire Attack Level of BAL-12.5.

-For existing buildings, the site must be assessed to AS 3959-2009 and the relevant BAL applied.
+For existing buildings, the site must be assessed to AS 3959-2009 and the relevant BAL applied, if the site has been classified as a BAL of Low, then it must be referred to the Department any additional requirements.